 The single market is of central importance to Scotland’s seafood industry.
 In 2014 alone, Scotland exported approximately £461 million of fish and seafood to the European Union.
 Currently, Scotland’s fisheries zone makes up around 60% of the UK’s and some of the most productive fishing grounds in the world.
 Within the EU, fisheries policy is driven by the Common Fisheries Policy (CFP).

-We acknowledge that the CFP isn’t perfect.
+The SNP acknowledges that the CFP isn’t perfect.
 It is widely recognised (including by the European Commission) to have been a failure in the past, with an over-centralised management regime, lacking the flexibility to adapt to the varied conditions existing in the different sea areas of Europe.
 Scotland’s coastal communities have suffered as a direct result of the UK Government signing us up to a flawed CFP.
 Most of the flaws in the CFP have derived from the UK Government’s failure to properly represent our interests.

 All the way back in the 1970s, Scotland’s fishing industry was described as “expendable” in EU negotiations by the UK Government in an official Foreign Office memo.

 Partly due to pressure from MEPs, a recent review of the CFP framework resulted in a move towards decentralised management, enabling Member States to work together on a regional basis.